a00908270/masterthesis/thesis.md

 ##### cloud-controller-manager

 Kubernetes supports different cloud infrastructure providers.
-As each cloud providers has different features, apis and capabilities, cloud controller managers act as an abstraction to the generic internal Kubernetes constructs.
+As each cloud provider has different features, apis and capabilities, cloud controller managers act as an abstraction to the generic internal Kubernetes constructs.
 This has the advantage that the core Kubernetes code is not dependent on cloud-provider-specific code. \cite{kub_comp}

 #### Node Components

 Servers that accomplish workloads are called nodes.
-Each workload is described as one or more containers that have to be deployed.
-Node components run on every node in the cluster providing the Kubernetes runtime environment \cite{kub_comp}, that establishes networking and communicates with the master components.
+Each workload is described as one or more container/s that has/have to be deployed.
+Node components run on every node in the cluster, providing the Kubernetes runtime environment \cite{kub_comp}, that establishes networking and communicates with the master components.
 They also take care of deploying the necessary containers on a node and keep them running \cite{kub_intro}.
 Kubernetes requires a dedicated subnet for each node server and a supported container runtime \cite{kub_comp}.

 ##### kubelet